Make your own DIY Valentine’s wreath using your favourite patterned papers! We’re here to show you how.

 This easy paper wreath is made up of 14 boxes, arranged round the hoop.
 So it doubles up as a valentines countdown.
 Your loved one can open one a day, and remember how much they are loved.

-For a vintage look to your Valentine’s wreah, distress the edges of the hearts and boxes with an ink pad.
-You can adjust the size of the gift boxes to fit larger or smaller presents, or even create a little envelope for smaller notes, tickets or a treasured photograph.
+To give your Valentine’s wreath a vintage look, distress the edges of the paper hearts and boxes.
+This is a simple papercraft trick where you dab them with an ink pad.
+You can easily change the size of the boxes to fit larger or smaller presents, or even add a little envelope notes or tickets.

 You Will Need